 Let's go back to 2014, where I found a passion for using design to help people thrive.

-Fresh out of design school, I started my career immersing myself in sustainability and community design with a local boutique firm.
+Fresh out of school, I started my career immersing myself in community-focused design with a boutique agency.
 I had the opportunity to facilitate youth-engagement workshops with the East Scarborough Storefront—an adaptive re-use community hub designed in part by the neighbourhood residents and kids.

-Seeing the impact of participation and empowerment cemented my foundational beliefs in in human-centered design.
+Seeing the impact of participatory design cemented my foundational beliefs in human-centered design.

-With an interest in digital as a dynamic and transformative element of how we experienced cities and spaces, I pursued a Masters in Digital Media, focusing my work on human-computer interaction, Gen Z engagement and innovation, and inter-sensory design.
-In that year of research, I found a passion for storytelling, as a common human thread in design, before landing in the world of theme parks.
+Digital has the ability to create so many diverse, dynamic, and personal experiences, when integrated into the built world.
+I pursued a Masters in Digital Media, focusing my work on human-computer interaction, Gen Z innovation, and multisensory experiences.
+In that year, I looked at how archetypal narrative structure can be applied to the interactions we have with the world.
+I found a passion for storytelling, as a common human thread in both digital and physical design, before landing in the world of theme parks.